Azimaizat02/INFO-3305_sport/README.md

 The IIUM Futsal Web Application has been intentionally designed to serve as the key center for the International Islamic University Malaysia (IIUM) futsal community.
 Our major goal is to build a sense of community and togetherness among futsal lovers by providing a dedicated online space for connection, engagement, and the shared celebration of futsal enthusiasm. <br>

+The website also seeks to be a credible source of information, providing real-time updates, news, and events about IIUM futsal to keep the community informed and interested.
+Our aim includes the promotion of ethical athletic values based on Islamic teachings and sportsmanship.
+The website facilitates transparent and Shariah-compliant online transactions for the purchase of official IIUM Futsal products and event tickets, with financial transparency being a key focus.
+The money will be given to the needy.
+We also have a donation page for people to donate to the ones in need. <br>

 <strong>Features and functionalities</strong> <br>
 - merchandise
 - player